mattermost/mattermost-handbook-1/source/guides/join-us.md

 Become a paid member of the staff at Mattermost, Inc.:

-- See open staff positions: https://mattermost.com/careers/
+- See open staff positions: [See Careers at Mattermost.com](https://mattermost.com/careers/)

 ## Enterprise Edition Partners